lalaithion/MonadPaper/monads.md

         return self._function(text)
 ```

 The basic idea behind our Parsing Combinator is that it represents a function that takes an input text in, and outputs a Result Monad holding either an error, or a tuple containing the 'matched value' and the 'remaining text'.
-For example, an example function that behaves like this would be:
+For example, a function that behaves like this would be:

 ```python
 def parse_hi(text):